 Equity, Diversity, Inclusivity, and Social Justice

-College Based Educational Equity Programs: Support Educational Opportunity Program (EOP) students once they transition to their respective major department in the Academic Colleges, in order to promote retention and graduation.
+Educational Opportunity Programs: Support Educational Opportunity Program (EOP) students once they transition to their respective major department in the Academic Colleges, in order to promote retention and graduation.

 Center on Race, Immigration & Social Justice (CRISJ): CRISJ attempts to bring research, mentorship, and civic engagement together by building a network of faculty, university centers and institutes and community leaders who work as collaborative partners to create, develop, implement and deploy activities addressing issues of equity and social justice in the university and larger community.
 CRISJ seeks to connect the university and Sacramento communities that have been underserved and marginalized.